Zabag (ancient territory): Java

 Sulayman around 851 AD noted that Sribuza (Srivijaya) and Kalah (a place on the Malay peninsula, possibly Kedah) were the area ruled by Zabag.
 Therefore, the intended Zabag is not Srivijaya.
 Ibn Khordazbeh in 844, Ibn Al-Fakih in 902, Abu Zayd Hasan in 943, and Sulayman in 851 AD noted that Zabag united Sribuza and Kalah.
-During this period, Java was ruled by Mataram Kingdom.
+During this period, Java was ruled by Medang kingdom (Ancient Mataram).

 From other Arabic information, the kingdom of Zabag is as far as 20 days of voyage from the Kalah.
 According to Abu'lfida' information, the distance between Kalah and the central state of Java was 20 days of journey.
 The distance is the same as the distance from Malacca to Majapahit as recorded by The Epic of Hang Tuah.
 According to Nugroho, this indicates that Zabag is Java, not Sumatra or the Malay peninsula.
 He also noted several important points: Sulayman mentioned that Zabaj is only half the length of Al-Rami island, which indicates that Zabaj is Java while Al-Rami is Sumatra.
 The island on which the Maharaja resided was very fertile and densely populated, which corresponds to Java.
 It is also possible that She-pó or She-bó in Chinese records, which is the original name of the island of Java (Javadvipa is the Sanskrit word for the island), is Zabag.

 When John of Marignolli returned from China to Avignon, he stayed at the Kingdom of Saba for a few months, which he said had many elephants and was led by a queen.
 Saba may be his interpretation of She-bó.
 Afanasij Nikitin, a merchant from Tver (in Russia), travelled to India in 1466 and described the land of Java, which he called шабайте (shabait/šabajte).